-For my painting The Long Wait, I used an intruiging large piece of lace as inspiration for the background of the painting.
-This piece of lace is the “Boleyn Canopy” held at Sudeley Castle in Gloucestershire.
-It is a beautiful piece.
+This piece of lace is also know as the “Boleyn Canopy”.
 It is said to have been worked on by Anne Boleyn during her pregnancy and used during Elizabeth I’s christening.
 The piece was purchased by Emma Dent who collected most of the lace at Sudeley Castle in the late 19th century.
 There is no real provenance for the piece, just the diary entries from Emma Dent, in which she states she bought the piece in 1878 from descendants of Catherine Parr and it had the story attached that it had belonged to Anne Boleyn.
 It has since simply always been known as a “canopy” made for Elizabeth I as a baby.
-That is the reason I have included it in my painting, as the associations with it are and have always been, pregnancy, new life, and motherhood.

 The Anne Boleyn Canopy